jieunjeong09/Machine_learning_in_multiomics/README.md

 ## Methods Overview

 Dimension reduction program reduce dimension to `D`, in the case of MFA, the method is deterministic and has a data dependent maximum dimension, for NMF and iClusterPlus, tested dimensions are up to `D = 30` for MFA and up to `D = 20` for iClusterPlus.
 After dimension reduction, I applied *ridge regression* implemented with `cv.glmnet` with parameter `alpha = 0`.
-Selecting the best method may require extensive testing, here I tested different dimension, and for probabilistic methods, with 15 seeds, and we can see clear gains from making many tests.
+Selecting the best method may require extensive testing, here I tested different dimensions, and for probabilistic methods, with 15 seeds, and we can see clear gains from making many tests.
 The objective here is to obtain high *accuracy a*, equivalently, small number or *errors e* where *a = 1 - e/121* (because we predict for 121 samples).

 - **MFA (Multiple Factor Analysis):**
   Fast, used 5 dimensions in this dataset.
 Best number of errors is 8 (accuracy 0.934).

 - **NMF (Nonnegative Matrix Factorization):**
   Tested up to `D = 30`.
-For `D = 29` the least number of errors was 4.
+For `D = 29` the least number of errors was 4 (accuracy 0.967

 - **iClusterPlus:**
-  More time-consuming (~20s per run on tested data).
-Requires testing multiple seeds for each number of dimensions (D).
-For `D = 20`, the least number of errors was 0 (!!!).
+  More time-consuming (~20s per run on tested data, while NMF, ~7s per run).
+For `D = 20`, the least number of errors was 0 (accuracy 1!!!).
 ---

 ## Repository Structure